diaas-calculator/diaas-calculator-rust/README.md

   - display details about the types of DIAAS in the detailed view. ex DIAAS-rat-> DIAAS on rodents

   - contextual help (especially for mobile devices)

-  - search by type of food and other filters

   - add "clear mix" button